mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 a directive called `fooBar` you will use it as `foo-bar` in the DOM.
 Why?
 I suppose consistency with the ``style`` DOM API which did something similar in the past.
-This makes looking for code really confusing because you might not quite know how the directive is exactly called.
+This makes looking for code really confusing because you might not quite know what the directive is called exactly.
 It also completely abolishes the idea of namespaces.
 If you have two directives with the same name in two different angular applications they will clash.